Optimization and Regularization Under Arbitrary Objectives: Experimental Problems with Arbitrary Objectives

+In this section, we broaden the range of reinforcement learning problem types considered by introducing a stochastic, partially observable environment, specifically in the form of blackjack.
+Blackjack represents a substantially more complex reinforcement learning environment, characterized by uncertainty, delayed rewards, and a richer decision process than the previous two reinforcement learning tasks considered.
+As a result, effective learning requires greater model capacity, making the role of regularization both more necessary and more informative.
+Blackjack is therfore included to ensure that the analysis considers a task in which higher neural network capacity is required, highlighting how two-block MCMC behaves as model complexity increases.
+Furthermore, in this section, a neural network is used as the control policy to determine the player’s actions at each decision point.\\

-Blackjack is a card game in which a player competes directly against the dealer (rather than against other players at the table).
-In the S$–17$ variant, the dealer must stand on all soft $17$s (a hand-value of $17$ that includes an Ace counted as $11$) and may draw additional cards only until reaching this threshold.
+Formally, blackjack is a card game in which a player competes directly against the dealer (rather than against other players at the table).
+In the S-$17$ variant, the dealer must stand on all soft $17$s (a hand-value of $17$ that includes an Ace counted as $11$) and may draw additional cards only until reaching this threshold.
 The player’s objective is to obtain a hand-value closer to $21$ than the dealer’s without exceeding $21$, in which case the player busts and loses immediately.
-A natural blackjack - an initial two-card hand-value of $21$ - pays $3:2$, while the dealer wins whenever achieving a higher valid hand-value than the player.
-An animated illustration of blackjack is displayed in Figure \ref{fig: bj move}\footnote{For full functionality of the animated figures, please view this PDF using \textbf{Adobe Acrobat Reader}.
-Other viewers may not display the animations correctly.}.
+A natural blackjack (an initial two-card hand-value of $21$) pays $3:2$, while the dealer wins whenever achieving a higher valid hand-value than the player. \iffoo An animated illustration of blackjack is displayed in Figure \ref{fig: bj move}.